 - Don’t leave out information about what you have been doing to prepare for a career in nursing.

-Professional editors, whose primary job is to review and critique essays submitted by medical applicants, know that this is a highly competitive field.
+Professional editors, whose primary job is to review and critique personal statement for nursing program submitted by medical applicants, know that this is a highly competitive field.
 A nursing personal statement which avoids the three mistakes listed above and focuses on the writer’s passion for the field probably has improved his or her chances at being successful in the application process.
 A polished and creative personal statement nursing could enhance your likelihood of acceptance by making your application memorable.

 Personal Statement Nursing Essay Suggestions

 First, don’t write an “ordinary” nursing personal statement.
+Look through some nursing school personal statement examples to understand what you have to write about.
 You want to make your essay remarkable by writing from your heart about the passion you feel for the field.
 Many candidates start their essay by writing “I have always wanted to be a nurse.”
 This is a hackneyed approach which will probably not capture the immediate interest of the admissions committee.
 Personalize your essay by writing about your own experiences and special motivations.
 Write in clear, strong language which is easy to follow.
 Be professional in your approach to the essay.